Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Large-scale Application of the Method: On-street Parking in Lyon, France

-It must be plainly admitted that we lack empirical data to gauge the accuracy of these numerical results.
-At best, we can say that the travel times reported in Fig.~\ref{fig:Lyon_stimes_dest} are compatible with the average time spent in trips in a day, which lies around 70 minutes in the Lyon area \citep{Scot2018}, but this compatibility is more a safety check than a stringent validation.
-Furthermore, the output of the model in terms of spot occupancy cannot be used as a touchstone, because empirical occupancy data were used as model input.
-Regarding the excess travel times due to parking search, i.e., the difference between the observed travel times and those found for vanishing demand (injection rate), it is quite reassuring that they can reach 5 to 10 minutes at reasonable injection rates (Fig.~\ref{fig:searchtimes_Lyon}), which is broadly consistent with the older data collected in \citep{SARECO2005}.
-Incidentally, focusing on this total driving time rather than on the search time enables us to circumvent the ambiguous definition of the start of the parking search or the onset of cruising, which was pointed out in \citep{millard2020parking}.
-Lastly, the `search times' are found to be strongly dependent on the destination and on the injection rate, which makes sense but also urges to take with a grain of salt empirical validations of models based on data from a single day or place.
-That being said, it must not be forgotten that our goal is on no account to fine-tune the calibration of the model parameters to reproduce the conditions of a specific day in Lyon as closely as possible, but instead to validate the formal connections that we have established between the occupancy and the search time, as a function of the injection rate and the drivers' preferences.
+Figure~\ref{fig:searchtimes_Lyon} shows that the mean search time mostly lies between a few tens of seconds and $\sim 5$ minutes at experimentally reasonable injection rates. \AN{Note that the search times start to surge, although the average occupancy $\phi$ \emph{over the whole city} still lies significantly below 80\%.} \AN{To test these results against empirical data,} we have analysed the results of a massive travel survey conducted in 2015 \citep{Cerema2015EMD} \AN{in which the respondents were asked about their parking search times, among other questions.
+We have} arrived at a mean reported search time between 2 and 3 minutes for people who parked on the curb in Lyon in the morning peak hour (the survey data contain 364 such trips), which is broadly consistent with the foregoing figures.
+However, we must plainly admit that we lack empirical data to rigorously gauge the accuracy of the numerical results.
+At best, we can say that the average search times in the simulations are reasonable and that the total travel times reported in Fig.~\ref{fig:Lyon_stimes_dest} are compatible with the average time spent in trips in a day, which lies around 70 minutes in the Lyon area \citep{Scot2018}, but this compatibility is more a safety check than a stringent validation.
+Furthermore, the output of the model in terms of spot occupancy is of course realistic, but this cannot be used as a touchstone, because empirical occupancy data were used as input.
+Lastly, the search times are found to be strongly dependent on the destination and on the injection rate, which makes sense but also urges to take with a grain of salt any empirical validation of a model based on data from a single day or place, especially if the parking demand was adjusted freely.
+That being said, it must not be forgotten that our goal is not to fine-tune the calibration of the model parameters to reproduce the conditions of a specific day in Lyon as closely as possible, but instead to validate the formal connections that we have established between the occupancy and the search time, as a function of the injection rate and the drivers' preferences.